 One of the first places that many supplement consumers turn to for guidance on product safety and efficacy is ConsumerLab.
 The company performs product and category reviews, and publishes research and product testing that is accessible with a paid subscription.

 The purpose of this review is to examine the methodologies behind ConsumerLab’s ratings, and assess whether their ratings are trustworthy.
 You can check out our review of Labdoor, the other popular supplement ratings site, here.
 This review will cover five categories: credentials, testing methodologies, data quality, ease-of-use and business model.

 The testing methodologies used for their herbal supplement analyses all seem appropriate.
 ConsumerLab uses high-performance liquid chromatography (HPLC) for quantitative assessment of potency, and spectroscopy (ICP-MS) for heavy metals testing.
-These methodologies are the industry standard, and our third-party lab partner uses the exact same methodologies to test our finished products.
+These methodologies are the industry standard, and we commend them for using accurate scientific methods in their research and analysis.

 Lead is equally harmful whether it’s in an extract or raw powder product.
-We believe that it would be beneficial for consumers if ConsumerLab tested all products for heavy metal contamination.
+We believe that it would be beneficial for consumers if ConsumerLab tested all products for heavy metal contamination and for pesticide contamination.

 This business model creates no economic incentives for ConsumerLab to misreport test results, which is great for consumers.
 They make money by producing great content and test results which consumers pay to access, so it’s in their best interest to publish accurate and thorough test results.

 ConsumerLab's economic incentives are aligned in a way that creates less bias than Labdoor's business model.